-

 A number of sites in the Kimberley region were considered for their suitability as a location for a proposed common-user liquefied natural gas hub precinct.
 These included... -

-WAMSI 2 - Kimberley Node - Project 2.2.8 - Knowledge Integration and Manageme...
+WAMSI 2 - Dredging Node - Project 6.3 Defining Thresholds and Indicators of...

 This project aims to: To count saltwater crocodiles in the Kimberley region; To survey Kimberley waters that have never been surveyed for crocodiles e.g. Drysdale River and... -